-Will release Race 3 in China: Salman Khan
+Salman Khan: Will release Race 3 in China

 Race 3 also features Anil Kapoor, Bobby Deol and Jacqueline Fernandez.

-The actor is working with Jacqueline for the second time after KicK.
+The actor is working with Jacqueline for the second time after Kick.
 Asked how his bonding has evolved with the actress, Salman said: “I know Jacqueline since the time she came from Sri Lanka.
 She is still the same – bright and a very vibrant girl with a lot of energy.
 Nothing has changed in her.
 I remember when we met, she was supposed to be a part of London Dreams.”

 “But then that film got delayed so she made her debut with Aladin.
 Finally, we started working together in Kick.
 We again worked in Race 3.
 She is fun to work with because she is a very good girl,” added the actor.